Down-step statistics in generalized Dyck paths: Introduction

 In particular, $k$-Dyck paths are a special case of \L{}ukasiewicz paths.
-A \emph{\L{}ukasiewicz path} of length $n$ is a lattice path consisting of steps $(1, i)$ where $i \in \{-1, 0, 1, 2, \ldots\}$, that starts at $(0, 0)$, stays (weakly) above the line $y=0$, and terminates at $(n, 0)$.
+A \emph{\L{}ukasiewicz path} of length $n$ is a lattice path consisting of steps $(1, i)$ where $i \in \{-1, 0, 1, 2, \ldots\}$, that starts at $(0, 0)$, stays weakly above the line $y=0$, and terminates at $(n, 0)$.
 There is a well-known natural bijective mapping between \L{}ukasiewicz paths and plane trees~\cite[Chapter~11]{Lothaire:1997:comb-words} (see also~\cite[Example~3]{Banderier-Flajolet:2002:lat-path}).
-Under this mapping, $k$-Dyck paths correspond to $(k+1)$-ary trees.
-As a result, $k$-Dyck paths of length $(k+1)n$ are enumerated by \emph{Fuss--Catalan numbers} $C_{n}^{(k)}$ (which are known to enumerate $(k+1)$-ary trees; see e.g.~\cite[Example I.14]{Flajolet-Sedgewick:ta:analy}) given by
+Under this mapping, $k$-Dyck paths correspond to $(k+1)$-ary trees, and thus $k$-Dyck paths of length $(k+1)n$ are enumerated by \emph{Fuss--Catalan numbers} (see~\cite[Example I.14]{Flajolet-Sedgewick:ta:analy}) which are given by

-In \cite{Gu-Prodinger-Wagner:2010:k-plane-trees}, Gu, Prodinger, and Wagner introduced a class of $k$-coloured plane trees called \emph{$k$-plane trees}, where each vertex is labeled $i$ with $i \in \{1, 2, \ldots, k\}$ and the sum of labels along any edge is at most $k+1$ (with the root labeled $k$).
+In \cite{Gu-Prodinger-Wagner:2010:k-plane-trees}, Gu, Prodinger, and Wagner introduced a class of $k$-coloured plane trees called \emph{$k$-plane trees}, which are plane trees where each vertex is labeled $i$ with $i \in \{1, 2, \ldots, k\}$ and the sum of labels along any edge is at most $k+1$ (with the root labeled $k$).
 They construct a bijection between this class and $k$-Dyck paths as well as $(k+1)$-ary trees.
-Furthermore, they note that removing the condition that the root is labelled $k$ gives a bijection with generalized $k$-Dyck paths which can go below the $x$-axis until some fixed negative height.
+Furthermore, they note that removing the condition that the root is labeled $k$ gives a bijection with generalized $k$-Dyck paths which can go below the $x$-axis until some fixed negative height.
 There they mention that only few enumeration problems lead to the numbers corresponding to the total number of generalized $k$-Dyck paths,

 We provide a new combinatorial interpretation for these numbers in \eqref{eq:downstep-recurrence:elevated}.